Go to file

 • launcher: Detailed documentation for the launcher utility.

-• app: A Yew frontend application that uses the client_ws to interact with the server_ws.
+• app: A Yew frontend application that uses the client_ws to interact with the server.

 Running the App